Giant Cinnamon Rolls

 Cream Cheese Icing

 - Make the icing while the rolls are baking.
 Using a mixer, beat the butter and cream cheese on high for 2 minutes.
 Add in the vanilla and sifted powdered sugar and mix until smooth on low.
-Add in the milk and beat on high until smooth.4 oz Cream cheese, 4 tablespoon Unsalted butter, 2 teaspoon Pure vanilla extract, 1 cup Powdered sugar, 1-2 tablespoon Milk
+Add in the milk and beat on high until smooth.4 oz Cream cheese, 4 TBSP Unsalted butter, 2 tsp Pure vanilla extract, 1 cup Powdered sugar, 1-2 TBSP Milk

 - Spread the icing on top of the rolls while the rolls are hot, this will let the icing melt into all the cracks.
 Use a spoon to spread the icing on.